 For guests not staying in a garden suite, the Edible Garden can be accessed through the second floor.

 Penthouse Suites are available and offer more space, including a living and dining area that can accommodate six people.
 While our trip was a couples trip for wine tasting and relaxation – and the first trip for Tony in over 18 months – a penthouse would be perfect for anyone looking for family rooms.
 I also think it would be great for families who choose to travel for a holiday and want to arrange private catering in their suite.

 All of the 65 comfortable rooms and suites come feature Bluetooth audio systems, HD Smart TVs, and free wifi which covers the entire property.
 You’ll never have to worry about gadget connectivity.
 Filtered water stations are positioned on every floor with refillable water bottles provided in all rooms, making it easy to fill up before heading out for the day – and avoiding single-use plastic.

-The wood-fired oven and grill of Hotel Cerro’s on-site restaurant Brasserie SLO, serve a mouth-watering range of Mediterranean-style and California cuisine, showcasing the delectable local produce of the rich Central California coast and countryside.
+The wood-fired oven and grill of Hotel Cerro’s on-site restaurant Brasserie SLO, one of the best San Luis Obispo restaurants.
+The restaurant serves a mouth-watering range of Mediterranean-style and California cuisine, showcasing the delectable local produce of the rich Central California coast and countryside.
 From upscale fine-dining dishes to casual comfort food, you’ll be able to find options to fit your preferences.